 To assign an individual as a Master User in the Medical Marijuana Use Registry, please view our instructional guide on Becoming a Master User.

 Reporting to the OMMU

 The Department of Health, Office of Medical Marijuana Use (OMMU) relies on criminal justice agencies to report violations that are grounds for suspending or revoking registrations.
-There is no automated notification to the OMMU that a person has been charged under ch.
+There is no automated notification to the OMMU that a person has been charged; therefore, agencies should notify the OMMU when a patient or caregiver is charged with a violation ch.
 893, F.S. or for a violation under s.
 381.986, F.S.
-Therefore, agencies should notify the OMMU of the charged violations so the OMMU can suspend or revoke registration of a patient or caregiver who:

 Report violations via email to MedicalMarijuanaUse@flhealth.gov.
 Please include the words “Confidential pursuant to s.
 119.071(2), F.S.” in the subject line or body of the email message.
 That flags the information as confidential and exempt from disclosure.
 Please provide the individual's name, DOB, Patient ID (if applicable), and any pertinent details of the violation (date of occurrence, case number, etc.).